kamanashisroy/algosnippet/algorithms_summary.md

 8. Randomized algorithms.
 9. Transformation based.

+In particular problem solving it is common to use multiple approaches.

 Brute-force approach gives the insight of the algorithm and the possible ways of optimization.

 Partition-based, dynamic-programming and greedy-approach all work in sub-problems.
 Partition-based algorithms work when the sub-problems are not overlapping(exception is R-tree).